 In today's nonprofit world, part of advocating for funds is proving impact.
 It is difficult, however, to measure the impact of the arts.
-"There are two camps in the arts education community," described Calvin Keasling of the Minneapolis Public Schools, "Those that believe that arts can be measured, and those that believe arts should not and cannot justly be measured."
+"There are two camps in the arts education community," described Calvin Keasling of the Minneapolis Public Schools, "Those that believe that arts can be measure and those that believe arts should not and cannot justly be measured."
 Although he is required to measure the impact of the arts, Keasling is sympathetic to those that resist measurement.
 "As soon as we start measuring everything, joy and excitement, which are fundamental to the process, become lost.
-We start thinking that if we don't get the desired outcomes we're not doing art right."
-This tension between instrumentalizing art as a tool for academic achievement, and one with outcomes like joy, self-expression and self-efficacy that are more difficult to measure, is an important challenge for measuring the arts.
+We start thinking that if we don't get the desir outcomes we're not doing art right."
+This tension between instrumentalizing art as a tool for academic achievement, an one with outcomes like joy, self-expression and self-efficacy that ended up being the most powerful said Dietz, that are more difficult to measure, is an important challenge for measuring the arts.
 Although measurement is important, Keasling said, when we correlate math and reading scores too closely to arts education, for example, it can "push a false idea of what the arts are and have the power to do."